Conspiracy to Defraud

 How JMW Can Help

-When you call us with your defraud conspiracy issue, we will hold an initial consultation to understand your situation and outline how we can help.
-Our criminal justice solicitors understand the weight of being accused of a serious offence and can guide you through any aspect of making a defence case.
+When you contact us regarding your conspiracy to defraud issue, subject to formal instruction, we can provide you with the advice, assistance and representation immediately.
+Our leading expert solicitors understand the weight of being accused of a serious offence and can guide you through any aspect of the investigation or responding to a prosecution.

 Having been recognised by prestigious legal guides such as The Legal 500 and Chambers & Partners as a top UK law firm, you can be confident that you have the support of award-winning solicitors at your back when working with JMW.

-We can help you to arrange your evidence and paperwork, mediate with the other parties involved, and represent you in court should it be required.
+We can help you with every aspect of your case, mediate with the other parties involved, and represent you at court and throughout the proceedings.
 We are experienced in dispute resolution and you can rely on us to represent your interests.

 The offence has been defined in case law as: